yskim0/GoogleSolutionChallenge_Handlang/README.md

 Our solution may not fall short of human education, but it reminds us of the need for innovation in sign language education.

-We also wanted to show that technology can change the world into a better place.
+We wanted to show that technology can change the world into a better place.

+We hope this project will help people become interested in sign language education and further develop our ideas.

 <br>